Élisa Mercœur: Child prodigy

-Merceur had only twenty-one months old when her mother remained alone to raise her, with more than limited resources.
+Mercœur was only twenty-one months old when her mother remained alone to raise her, with more than limited resources.
 A friend of the family came to their aid and took care of the child's educational expenses.
 According to her mother, Mercœur was a little wonder.
 At six years old, she was embroidering imagined subjects for tales and comedy.
 At eight, she wanted to compose a tragedy in five acts and in verse for the Comédie-Française.
 At twelve years old, Mercœur gave her young companions lessons in history, geography, writing, English and French.
 She also read Virgil openly and knew a little Greek and Italian.